darshanrao/AI-Space-Search-Engine/README.md

 ---

-## 👩‍🚀 Meet AstroBio Explorer
+## 👨‍🚀 Meet AstroBio Explorer

 AstroBio Explorer is more than a chatbot.
-It’s a research companion built for space biology.
-Whether you’re a scientist, student, or just curious about life beyond Earth, you can ask real questions and get meaningful, well-cited answers.
+It’s a research companion designed to make space bioscience accessible and explorable.
+Whether you’re a scientist, a student, or just curious about how life thrives beyond Earth, AstroBio Explorer lets you **ask real questions and get meaningful, research-backed answers**.